k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

   - **Special parameters** are **text** fields with **high cardinality** (above the default threshold set in training execution params).
 For these fields, the data generation produces values that do not directly emerge from the original data. **The generated values do not have to be real, but they should appear realistic**.

-  - **Categorical** data is a type of data that is used for grouping information for values with a low cardinality.
+  - **Categorical** data is a type of data that is used for grouping information for values with low cardinality.
 The synthetic data keeps the source values for these fields.
 An example for categorical data is **gender**.

-- The **override_special** and **override_categorical** column headings indicate if to override the default classification of the fields as special parameters or categorical data.
+- The **override_special** and **override_categorical** column headings indicate whether to override the default classification of the fields as special parameters or categorical data.
 One of these fields must be **true** for each record.

 - The **Indicator** column heading indicates how to override the default behavior: